What Is Product-Led Growth? Strategy and Examples

-4. Build the solution
+4. Build the Solution

 As you move on to development, make sure to go through a thorough QA testing process.
 The product should be free of glitches and bugs, easy to use, and appealing.
-Even if you’re just showing the pilot version to your real users, the product has to be neat.
-Continue testing hypotheses, making tweaks, and adding new features after the product’s launch.
+Even if you're just showing the pilot version to your real users, the product has to be neat.
+Continue testing and validating hypotheses, making tweaks, and adding new features after the product's launch.

 Leveraging incoming data may also aid in decision-making.
 This can make your internal processes more democratic without leaving the big decisions to several people.